 No doubt that this statement will be offensive to many journalists and investors alike who are 100% convinced that leveraged ETFs are horrible investments due to their seemingly unpredictable nature.
 I think it is more of a situation that they are just not very well understood and just like many things that people don't understand the immediate reaction is almost always negative.

 Here is where the misunderstanding comes from.
 Embedded within an investment in a leveraged fund is an investment in volatility or rather inverse volatility.
-Now since many writers and investors do not have very much experience with options they see volatility as a mystery or rather something to be feared.
 I can assure you that among the option investing community buying or selling levels of volatility is just as normal and regular as buying shares of Apple or Facebook.
 What you get with your leveraged investment is an exposure that will perform better in an environment where volatility is falling and perform worse in an environment where volatility is rising.
 So when choosing these investments it is important to have a general opinion regarding future market volatility.

 So why would anyone want to buy and hold these investments for the long term?
 The reason is simple...the market tends to rise over long periods of time (decades) and volatility tends to fall over time due to the price discovery mechanism built into all free markets.
 If you believe that this statement is true then a leveraged investment should outperform a similar unleveraged investment over longer periods of time.